cartesi/dispatcher/README.md

 After receiving such a message, the Transaction Manager will keep trying to send the above transaction: within the specified deadline, trying to minimize the cost and not going over the value `max_price`.
 While the current process is trying to push this transaction, it is marked as "being handled" for the purpose of the request described below.

-Another query that can be made to the Transaction Manager sees if some instance/nonce is being handled or not:
+Another query that will be implemented in the Transaction Manager sees if some instance/nonce is being handled or not:

     { origin: 0x6ac7ea33f8831ea9dcc53393aaa88b25a785dbf0,
       destination: 0xf778b86fa74e846c4f0a1fbd1335fe81c00a0c91,